-26.2.1 Wear ear and eye protection during live fire.

-26.2.2 Know and obey all range regulations and commands.

-26.2.3 Know where others are at all times and be aware of his/her surroundings.

-26.2.4 No smoking on, or within twenty (20) feet of the firing line.

-26.2.5 Climbing on berms and backstop is prohibited.

-26.2.6 Mining of lead from berms and backstop is prohibited.

-26.2.7 Firing at targets on the ground, or placing targets on the berms or backstop is prohibited.

-26.2.8 Firing at objects other than prescribed targets is prohibited.

-26.2.9 No incendiary (tracer type) ammunition is allowed.

-26.2.10 Guests are not allowed on the firing line.

-26.2.11 Please limit range time to one (1) hour when others are waiting to shoot.

-26.2.12 The Wildlife Management Area requirement of solid daylight fluorescent orange is not required of Rifle/Pistol Range users.
+- 26.2.1 No cell phones or electronic devices not related to shooting are allowed on the firing line. - 26.2.2 Dress properly.
+No flip-flops, sandals or open toed shoes.
+No sleeveless shirts, tank tops, bikini tops, low cut blouses or shirtless. - 26.2.3 Know and obey all range regulations and commands. - 26.2.4 Know where others are at all times and be aware of his/her surroundings. - 26.2.5 No smoking on, or within twenty (20) feet of the firing line. - 26.2.6 Climbing on berms and backstop is prohibited. - 26.2.7 Mining of lead from berms and backstop is prohibited. - 26.2.8 Firing at targets on the ground, or placing targets on the berms or backstop is prohibited. - 26.2.9 Firing at objects other than prescribed targets is prohibited. - 26.2.10No incendiary (tracer type) ammunition is allowed. - 26.2.11 Guests are not allowed on the firing line. - 26.2.12 Please limit range time to one (1) hour when others are waiting to shoot. - 26.2.13 The Wildlife Management Area requirement of solid daylight fluorescent orange is not required of Rifle/Pistol Range users.

-26.3 REGULATIONS FOR RIFLE/PISTOL RANGE
+26.3 REGULATIONS FOR RIFLE / PISTOL RANGE

-26.3.1 The discharge of any firearm other than a handgun, shotgun, rimfire rifle, muzzleloading rifle, or airgun is prohibited on the rifle/pistol range.

-26.3.2 The use of shot ammunition on the pistol/rifle range is limited to patterning for seasonal hunting.
-Appropriate shot and patterning targets required.

-26.3.3 No firing from positions forward of the designated firing line.

-26.3.4 No firing from positions other than a designated shooting lane.
+- 26.3.1 The discharge of any firearm other than a handgun, shotgun, rimfire rifle, muzzleloading rifle, or airgun is prohibited on the rifle/pistol range. - 26.3.2 The use of shot ammunition on the pistol/rifle range is limited to patterning for seasonal hunting.
+Appropriate shot and patterning targets required. - 26.3.3 No firing from positions forward of the designated firing line. - 26.3.4 No firing from positions other than a designated shooting lane.

-26.3.5 Use only the provided target stand designated for your shooting lane.
-No cross firing to other shooting lanes.

-26.3.6 Use paper targets only.
+- 26.3.5 Use only the provided target stand designated for your shooting lane.
+No cross firing to other shooting lanes. - 26.3.6 Use paper targets only no larger than 15" x 20".
 All other targets are prohibited.
+Human silhouette targets and targets depicting people are not allowed.